taylorza/zxn-inlineasm-doc/Documentation/Getting-Started.md

 3. Start Writing some assembly code in NextBASIC

 ## Goal of the project
+Many people are interested in learning assembly language on the Next, but they face challenges with the tools.
+This project aims to make assembly language as easy to learn as BASIC, by providing an environment that lets you code and test without leaving the BASIC interface.
+This also enables more advanced developers to seamlessly enhance their BASIC programs with assembly language whenever they need to.

-One thing that I always struggle with is how much more complex it is to get into programming these days.
-And now with the Next, I see so many people wanting to try out assembly language but getting stuck with the tooling.
-My first attempt at improving this was to create a command line tool, [zxev](https://github.com/taylorza/zxenv) that will not only download and install a complete development environment but can also scaffold various project types from Next Driver projects to NEX Projects and a few things in between.
-This has been great, and I use it my self for all my project.
-That however still requires the user to work outside of the environment of the Next, and use emulators or build serial cables for debugging on real hardware etc.
+My first attempt at improving the initial developer experience was to create a command line tool, [zxenv](https://github.com/taylorza/zxenv) that will download and install a complete development environment and scaffold different project types, such as NextZXOS Drivers, DOT Commands and NEX projects.
+I use it for all of my projects and it works great.
+However, this still requires the user to work outside the Next environment and to use emulators or build custom serial cables for debugging on real hardware.

-Enter the NextBASIC Inline Assembler.
-This tool allows you to write assembly code inline with your NextBASIC code, and provide some simple integrations between the two.
-You can use this as a starting point to learning assembly, speed up parts of your BASIC program or even build drivers and DOT commands directly from the inline assembler.
+The NextBASIC Inline Assembler lets programmers discover and enjoy the benefits of Z80 Assembly language on the ZX Spectrum Next.
+It is easy to use, but also has advanced features that enable building larger Assembly projects, custom NextZXOS extensions, and device drivers.

 ## Examples to get you started
 As a very simple example, we will use the ROM to print a string on the screen.
 Yes, `PRINT` already does this, but we have to start somewhere :)